BLS 2010-2020 Projections: Employment change by occupation

 Entertainment and sports occupations: Entertainment and sports occupations will grow by 16 percent, resulting in 128,900 new jobs by 2020.
 Increasing demand for coaches and scouts will account for more than half of employment growth in this group of occupations.

 Life, physical, and social science occupations: Employment in life, physical, and social science occupations is projected to increase by nearly 190,800 jobs from 2010 to 2020, representing a growth rate of 16 percent.
 Growth will be widespread throughout several occupations in this group.
 Employment in life science occupations will increase by 58,300, driven largely by the need for medical scientists to conduct research and to create new medical technologies, treatments, and pharmaceuticals.
-Another 56,500 jobs are expected to be created in social science and related occupations, led by strong growth among clinical, counseling, and school psychologists, who will be in greater demand as they provide psychological services in schools, hospitals, mental health centers, and social services agencies.
+Another 56,500 jobs are expected to be created in social science and related occupations, led by strong growth among clinical, counseling, and school psychologists.

 Education, training, and library occupations: Education, training, and library occupations are anticipated to add more than 1.4 million jobs, representing a growth rate of more than 15 percent.
 As the school-age population increases, demand for elementary and middle school teachers and for teacher assistants will rise.
 In addition, more students are seeking higher education to meet their career goals, increasing demand for post-secondary teachers.

 Transportation and material moving: Transportation and material moving workers transport people and materials by land, sea, or air.
 Employment of these workers is anticipated to increase by 15 percent, accounting for 1.3 million new jobs, nearly restoring employment to pre-recession levels.
-These occupations lost 1.3 million jobs from 2006 to 2010.
 As the economy grows over the 2010–20 period and the demand for goods increases, truck drivers will be needed to transport those goods to businesses, consumers, and others.
-In addition, employment of laborers and hand, freight, stock and material movers will increase as these workers increasingly are needed to work in more warehouses because of an expected rise in consumer spending.

 Media and communications occupations: Media and communications occupations are projected to experience employment growth of 13 percent, adding 106,100 jobs, led by rapid growth among public relations specialists.
 The growth of social media will result in the need for more workers to maintain an organization’s public image.
 Interpreters and translators are also expected to add a significant number of jobs by 2020 as demand for these workers grows because of both a large increase in the number of non–English-speaking people in the United States and continued globalization.